You asked: How do I write in a crisp, clear, conversational style?

 You can share your words with a writing buddy, circulate them to an e-mail circle, publish them for all to see on a blog, or just keep them private.

-However you manage to do it, writing every day is excellent training.
+However you do it, writing every day is excellent training.

 For example, when I was in high school, I wrote down all my dreams every morning with as much detail as I could.

-I found it challenging to describe the surreal dimensions and shifting dimensions of a dreamscape.
+I found it challenging to describe the surreal landscapes and shifting dimensions of a dreamscape.

-But my “dream journal” gave me practice writing many thousands of words.
+But my “dream journal” gave me practice writing thousands of words.

 See if you can find some similar way to write a journal about your own life.